djagerif/comfort2mqtt/DOCS.md

 # Home Assistant Add-on: Comfort to MQTT

-[Comfort to MQTT][comfort2mqtt] is a MQTT bridge between an IP network connected Cytech Comfort II Ultra Alarm Panel and Home Assistant Mosquito Broker.
-It provides the ability to configure sensors to monitor most of the objects available on the Comfort II Ultra alarm system EG. Zone Inputs, Zone Outputs, Flags, Counters etc.
+[Comfort to MQTT][comfort2mqtt] is a MQTT bridge between an IPv4 network connected Cytech Comfort II Ultra Alarm Panel and Home Assistant Mosquito Broker.
+It provides the ability to configure various sensors to monitor most of the objects available on the Comfort II Ultra alarm system.

 This is a customised version of the original comfort2mqtt project by [koochyrat]

 [koochyrat]: https://github.com/koochyrat/comfort2

-This implementation does not do auto discovery.
-Objects need to be manually configured in Home Assistant.
+This implementation does not do auto configuration of objects.
+Objects need to be manually configured in Home Assistant configuration.yaml.

 ## Installation